 Andrew Truman, Ph.D.

 In 2015, he established his research lab at the University of North Carolina at Charlotte and was promoted to Associate Professor with Tenure in 2021.
-His main focus is understanding the Chaperone Code, all PTMs that impact the function of the Hsp70 molecular chaperone.
+His current research focus is understanding the Chaperone Code, the myriad of post-translational modifications that impact the function of the Hsp70 molecular chaperone.
+He has authored 58 papers in journals that include Cell, Molecular Cell, Cell Reports, PLOS Biology, PLOS Genetics and Journal of Biological Chemistry.
+Dr. Truman is currently funded by NIH R01, R21 and R15 grants as PI in addition to another R01 and R15 as co-investigator.

 Dr. Truman is an avid mountain biker and spends his weekends tackling some of the toughest (and most fun!) trails in the North Carolina countryside.